 The United States is trapped in a 5G arms race between the Big Three carriers — Verizon, AT&T, and T-Mobile.
-Each is rolling its own 5G technology to different territories at its own rate, and the race is far from over.
-However, 5G coverage isn’t nearly as far-reaching as 4G LTE.
+Each is implementing its own 5G technology in different territories at its own rate, so the race is far from over.
+However, 5G coverage isn’t nearly as far-reaching as 4G LTE as of right now.
 It’s mainly limited to major cities and populated areas, leaving rural communities in the dust.
-In fact, nearly one in five Americans live in rural areas outside of cities.
+Unfortunately, nearly one in five Americans live in rural areas outside of cities meaning they are left in the 5G dust.
 With that in mind, let’s take a look at the best rural carriers available in the US.

 While Verizon, AT&T, and T-Mobile are all fighting over who has the best 5G network in the States, millions of Americans are still hoping for more reliable 4G.
-So, if you are one of the many Americans living in a rural area outside of the country’s major cities, here are the best carrier options to keep you connected.
+So, if you are one of the many Americans living in a rural area outside of the country’s major cities, here is how the top three carriers stack up.

 Best rural coverage